 - You will need to prove that the liable motorist owed a duty of care to you and others.
 This is not hard since all motorists owe all other drivers and everybody else that shares the street, like pedestrians, the exact same duty of care.

 - After this you have to establish that the duty of care was violated by the motorist whom you claim is at fault for the incident, meaning that they didn’t use the suitable caution to avoid an accident.

 - The last thing that you must establish is that the incident and the related injuries were directly caused by that violation of duty on the part of the liable motorist.

-Get in Touch with the Michael Jeffcoat Firm to Learn More
+Get in Touch with The Jeffcoat Firm to Learn More

 The counsel of a skilled rear end accident law firm in Lexington can be quite useful when it comes to proving your claim and obtaining a reasonable settlement deal.
 Your original consultation is free of charge, so you’ve got nothing to lose by phoning to arrange that consult and discuss your rear end accident case.
 Let us focus on looking into your rear end auto accident, establishing legal responsibility, and establishing damages, while you concentrate on recovering from the injuries.

 Firm founder Michael Jeffcoat takes pride in having built a law firm that embodies his commitment to helping people who have been injured or wronged.
 After receiving a B.A. degree in Political Economy and Philosophy at Wofford College in 1994, Jeffcoat went straight to the University of South Carolina School of Law.
 While there, in addition to his studies, he participated in Moot Court, the University’s trial competition, clerked in two U.S. Attorney’s Offices (Columbia and Seattle) and also the South Carolina Attorney General’s Office.
 Mr. Jeffcoat completed his Juris Doctor degree in 1997.